Want to know how Volant boosted revenue by 39%? They went multilingual – launching their site in 11 new languages with Weglot. And they’re not alone…

 They need to make regular updates across all language versions of their website, and Weglot lets them easily update and translate their 100k word website in multiple languages.

 How?
 Weglot automatically detects new content on their original English site, and then updates all of their translated sites.
-A seamless translation experience for them and an improved online shopping experience for their international customers.
+A streamlined workflow for their team and an improved online shopping experience for their international customers.
 Easy.

 To get started with Weglot, simply pick your source language (i.e. the language your site is currently in) and then pick which language you want it translated into.
 You can translate into as many languages as you need.
 We have over 110 different language options, including right-to-left languages like Arabic and Urdu, and custom languages.